What to Eat in Isfahan

 Iranian Food- Kufteh Shivid

-"Kufteh Shivid" is a popular traditional Isfahani dish that is prepared in a similar cooking method to other types of "Kufteh."
-The essential ingredients for making this delicious dish include split peas, ground meat, Kufteh herbs, rice, onion, and eggs.
-Once all the ingredients are mixed together, the mixture is shaped into small balls and cooked in a broth made from tomato paste.
-Dried plums are usually added to the broth when serving, which gives the dish a unique sweet and sour flavor.
-Kufteh Shivid is a must-try dish for visitors to Isfahan who are looking for traditional and flavorful local cuisine.
+"Kufteh Shivid" is a beloved traditional dish from Isfahan, prepared using a method similar to meatballs.
+Its main ingredients include split peas, ground meat, aromatic Kufteh herbs, rice, onion, and eggs.
+After the ingredients are thoroughly mixed, the mixture is shaped into small balls and gently simmered in a flavorful tomato-based broth.
+Dried plums are often added toward the end, giving the dish a delicate balance of sweet and sour notes.
+Rich, fragrant, and deeply satisfying, Kufteh Shivid is a must-try for anyone seeking to experience authentic Isfahani home-style cooking.

 Iranian Food- Haleem Bademjan